akellai/CrestronKeeper/README.md

 - In my experience Crestron App hangs after 0x80000000 milliseconds (a little more than 24 days) if runs without restart.
 Therefore
      - (probably the best solution if supported by panel) Restart panel at least once a week by using internal schedule (not possible on some models)
      - (untested) Using text console, execute the “projectrefresh on” command on the Crestron App panel and hope the Crestron App will reload itself once a week at around midnight
-     - (the above options do not work) make sure controller resets the application nightly (by sending http://127.0.0.1:9877/reset/dummy.png )
+     - (if the above options do not work) make sure controller resets the application nightly (by sending http://127.0.0.1:9877/reset/dummy.png )

 Using the application:
 Install apk.
 This will automatically start Crestron App.
 Switch to the CrestronKeeper window and turn on the ‘Display over other apps’ permission.